CodyBontecou/blog/content/nuxt-content-and-obsidian-links.md

   - blogging
 date: 2024-12-13T13:38
 created_at: 2024-12-13T13:38
-last_modified: 2024-12-13T13:51
+last_modified: 2024-12-13T13:55
 ---

-This blog is managed using Obsidian, giving me the ability to link between files using the `[[]]` syntax.
+This blog is managed using Obsidian, giving me the ability to link between files using the double bracket syntax.

 This is not a supported linking structure by default in Nuxt Content.
 Instead, it requires using the `content:file:beforeParse` hook.